 We hope that over the next years more seminars will be checked and edited for a wider readership.
 In the meantime we hope that what you find here will inspire, stimulate, encourage - and challenge you in your practice of the Dharma and in understanding more deeply the approach of Urgyen Sangharakshita.

-Sangharakshita's Literary Executors and the Adhisthana Dharma Team
+Sangharakshita's Literary Executors and the Adhisthana Dharma Team on 'THE BUDDHA' from the "MITRATA OMNIBUS"

 SANGHARAKSHITA IN SEMINAR